Jimmy Kimmel Live!: Kimmel and Matt Damon

-Frequently at the end of the show, Kimmel thanks the guests as usual, but then adds, "Our apologies to Matt Damon, we ran out of time."
+Beginning in 2005, Kimmel started thanking the guests as usual, but then adds, "Our apologies to Matt Damon, we ran out of time", starting a satirical feud between him and the actor.
 Damon himself told Parade magazine in 2011 that Kimmel said he first did it at a low moment at the end of a show which had substandard guests.
 The show's producer liked the joke, and Kimmel continued to do it on subsequent shows for their amusement.
 During a 2013 appearance on the radio talk show Fresh Air, Kimmel further stated that he only chose Damon's name because it was the first A-list actor that popped into his head that "we absolutely would not bump if he was on the show".

 On September 12, 2006, Damon appeared on the show.
 A montage of clips demonstrating the numerous times Kimmel performed the bit was shown and, after a very lengthy introduction by Kimmel, Damon appeared on stage.
 After a few seconds, Kimmel apologized and stated that the show was out of time.
 He asked Damon if he could return the next night, to which Damon replied, "Go fuck yourself."
 An infuriated Damon continued to curse at Kimmel throughout the rolling of the credits, ultimately slapping the desk and walking off the set.
 In the December 17, 2006, issue of USA Weekend, Kimmel acknowledged that the Damon incident was a joke.
 In the show which aired on June 5, 2007, Kimmel sent his sidekick Guillermo to the Ocean's Thirteen premiere to interview Damon, though when he started the interview, he said that they were out of time, at which point Damon assumed that Kimmel sent him.
 In the August 2, 2007, episode, Kimmel then announced that Guillermo was taking on the role of Jason Bourne, who was played by Damon, for The Bourne Ultimatum.
 A clip was shown in which Guillermo was playing Bourne, until Damon showed up and thought that Kimmel was now trying to bump him from his movie.
 Damon tried to chase Guillermo but Guillermo slapped him and jumped through a wall.
 In Kimmel's 2010 post-Oscar show, he featured a clip called "The Handsome Men's Club", which ended with Damon telling Kimmel, "We're all out of time," then bursting into evil laughter after Kimmel was ejected from the club for not being handsome enough.
 However, it turned out to be a dream, as he wakes up next to Ben Affleck.